SVDotsenko/portfolio-project-1/README.md

     - From the source section drop-down menu, select the main branch
     - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://svdotsenko.github.io/portfolio-project-1
+The live link can be found [here](https://svdotsenko.github.io/portfolio-project-1)

 ## Credits